-Chloe did a box opening video as she really wanted to show everyone how awesome the package was:
+I of course did a box opening video as I really wanted to show everyone how awesome the package was:

-You can paint and decorate the box, Chloe did this activity first:
+You can paint and decorate the box, this was the first activity I tried out!

-She really enjoyed reading the fact magazine and filling out the puzzles.
-We have recently completed a project study on Ancient Egypt so it refreshed her memory.
+I enjoyed reading the fact magazine and filling out the puzzles.
+I have recently completed a home ed project on ancient Egypt so it refreshed my memory.

-Chloe loved deciphering the Hieroglyphs and enjoyed creating her own cartouche.
+I loved deciphering the Hieroglyphs and enjoyed creating my very own cartouche.

-We were very impressed with the quality and variety of activities inside the subscription box, Chloe liked the details in the colouring sheets, especially Anubis, she had taken a great liking to the Egyptian gods and goddesses when we did our study so she was quite taken with the fact that was covered.
+I was impressed with the quality and variety of activities inside the subscription box, I particularly liked the details in the colouring sheets, especially Anubis, I was quite taken with the Egyptian gods and goddesses and I liked that that was covered in the subscription box.